tabsdata/tabsdata/server/libraries/td-services/src/function/README.md

 * Check function exists in collection.
 * If function has a new name, check new name does not exist in collection.
     * Check function output tables do not exist in collection.
 Or if they do, they have status=Frozen, or they already belonged to the function.
-* Normalize all dependency table_versions (collection_id/table_name/versions).
-* Normalize all trigger dependencies (collection_id/table_name).
-* Check dependency tables (collection_id/table_name) exist, or they are produced by the function itself.
-* Check trigger tables (collection_id/table_name) exist.
-* Find function output tables that are frozen tables to reuse their table_id.
+* Insert into table_versions(sql) dropped function tables status=Frozen.
+* Insert into dependency_versions(sql) dropped function table dependencies status=Deleted.
+* Insert into trigger_versions(sql) dropped function trigger status=Deleted.

 * Insert into function_versions(sql) status=Active.
 * Insert into table_versions(sql) current function tables status=Active.
   Reuse table_id for tables that existed (had status=Frozen)
-* Insert into table_versions(sql) dropped function tables status=Frozen.
 * Insert into dependency_versions(sql) current function table dependencies status=Active.
-* Insert into dependency_versions(sql) dropped function table dependencies status=Deleted.
 * Insert into trigger_versions(sql) current function trigger status=Active.
-* Insert into trigger_versions(sql) dropped function trigger status=Deleted.

 * Update functions table.
 * Insert into tables(sql) function tables info, except for already existing from previous